Nicola Jane Philipps (Nicky)

 Please note this artist is sometimes referred to as "Nicky Philipps", and also (erroneously) "Nicky Phillips".

-We are delighted to announce that Nicky's portrait of Princes William and Harry, commissioned by The National Portrait Gallery, unveiled on 6th January 2010, is now on display in the Gallery's permanent collection.
+Nicky's portrait of Princes William and Harry, commissioned by The National Portrait Gallery, London, is on display in the Gallery's permanent collection.

 HRH Prince William and HRH Prince Harry

 Copyright National Portrait Gallery, London